samvv/scl.js/README.md

 ### Container composition

 **scl** comes with a powerful system for composing mupltiple indexes on the same data structure into one big structure.
-This is called 'container composition', and the following example demonstrates its use.
+This is called 'collection composition', and the following example demonstrates its use.

 ```ts